brevzin/cpp_proposals/xxxx_3way/compare-redundant.md

 Note that this problem could easily be fixed by replacing the currently existing `==` and `!=` for these types with a `<=>` returning `weak_equality`.
 This is still a questionable choice, but at least you would observe the correct comparison category without otherwise breaking user code.
 Ideally, `==` and `!=` get replaced with a named function that itself returns `weak_equality`.

 This leaves the question of whether or not `<=>` was explicitly provided or inferred.
-In practice, I think this is about as relevant as whether or not the copy constructor was explicit or compiler generated.
+In practice, I think this is about as relevant as whether or not the copy constructor was explicit or compiler generated (or more relevantly, as whether or not `<` was generated from `<=>` or from `<`).
 As long as it has sane semantics.
 However, if people feel strongly about wanting this particular piece of information, if we're already adding language magic to have `<=>` perform multiple possible operations, it is surely possible to add language magic to directly retrieve the type of the actual binary `<=>` operation if and only if it exists.

 [class.spaceship]: http://eel.is/c++draft/class.spaceship "[class.spaceship]"
 [alg.3way]: http://eel.is/c++draft/alg.3way "[alg.3way]"